dxiai/styleguide/code.md

 Jekyll uses the `liquid` transformation language, which is very similar to Moodle's `mustache` syntax for rendering data to HTML.
 The major difference to Moodle is that `liquid` knows no end and analyses the markdown of the content for `liquid`-commands.
 For content management this can be helpful at times, but there are some edge cases where this behaviour gets into the way.

 `liquid` has to types of markup syntaxes: the command and the output syntax.
 The command syntax is used for describing functional areas.
 Such commands are enclosed by `{% raw %}{% command %}{% endraw%}`.
 Normally a command comes with an `end`-command, which encloses a logic block.
 The output syntax encloses some "variable" with double curly brackets such as `{% raw %}{{ variable | data_processing }}{% endraw %}`.
 As double curly brackets is the variable quotation operator of the `tidyverse` in `R`, we need to be extra careful with this code on the web-page.

+<p class="alert alert-warning" markdown=1>Moodle has no such feature.
+Therefore, code fragments that are intended for Moodle **must not** include the `raw`-command. </p>

 The following example shows this problem.